ingadhoc/website/l10n_ar_website_sale_delivery/README.rst

 ======================================

-This module include taxes on delivery costs of ecommerce, this by taking into account the customer afip responsability categories (should not or should see detailed taxes).
+This module include taxes on delivery costs of ecommerce, this by taking into account the customer Afip Responsibility (should not or should see detailed taxes).

 Installation